 Reporting a vulnerability

 firstname.lastname@example.org, or through this reporting form.
-(GSA uses Google Apps internally, so either contact method will go into the same system.)
+(GSA uses G Suite internally, so either email or Google Forms will go into the same system.)
 Reports may be submitted anonymously.
 Note: We do not support PGP-encrypted emails.
-For particularly sensitive information, use the HackerOne or the TLS-encrypted web form.
+For particularly sensitive information, submit through our HackerOne program or our TLS-encrypted web form.

 Reports should include: